kreismit/ECE4960/labs.md

 #### Obstacle Avoidance

-Unfortunately, I spent a long time taking data and didn't get obstacle avoidance working by 8 in the morning.
-But I did eventually get it.
+Unfortunately, I spent a long time taking data and didn't get obstacle avoidance working in time.
 Below, I made the mistake of using a binary on-off speed control with too long of a minimum range.

 <video width="600" controls><source src="Lab5/Videos/disco.mp4" type="video/mp4"></video>